ml4ai/delphi/docs/grfn_spec.md

     ```
     ["foo", "bar", "baz"]
     ```

+	In the case of declared namespaces, the namespace declaration will determine the path (which may only consist of one string name).

     Again, it is not necessary within GrFN to independently declare a `namesapce`; like the `<scope_path>`, we specify the `<namespace_path>` within an identifier declaration as a list strings under the "namespace" attribute in the identifie declaration: